eyadbenaamer/Socially/readme.md

 # Socially

 A social media platform built with the MERN stack (MongoDB, Express, React, Node.js).
-You can view the live demo at [socially.us.to](https://socially.us.to) or [socially-sm.netlify.app](https://socially-sm.netlify.app).
+You can view the live demo at [socially.my.to](https://socially.my.to).

 ## Features